VinniVinitha/git-github/README.md

 # git-github
-This is just a try.. to check the commit changes.
+This is just a try, to check the commit changes.